Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Experiments on synthetic data

-In order to compute the weights $W_h$ of the standard Beran estimator and the proposed estimator, we use a bi-quadratic kernel function $K(x) = (15/16)(1-x^2)^2 \ind_{\{|x| \leq 1\}}$.
-For each sample of size $n$, we select the bandwidth value $h_{\text{best}}$ in the grid $\{0.1, 0.2,\dots,1\}$ that minimises the leave-one-out cross-validated criterion proposed by \citep{geerdens2018conditional}:
+Once the set $\{p_n(T_i,X_i),\,i=1,\ldots,n\}$ is computed, it remains to compute the Beran weights for the various estimators (cf. equation \ref{eq:GBE_estimator}).
+We here use the same bi-quadratic kernel function $K(x) = (15/16)(1-x^2)^2 \ind_{\{|x| \leq 1\}}$, to compute the weights and the estimated probability $\hat{\pi}(T_i,X_i)$ for the Subramanian type estimator (cf. equation \ref{eq:subramanian}).
+For each method and each sample, the bandwidth value $b_{\text{best}}$ is selected in the grid $\{0.1, 0.125, 0.15, \dots, 0.3\}$ that minimizes the following leave-one-out cross-validated criterion: